x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/manage-transport-agents.md

 To verify that you have successfully enabled a transport agent, run the command `Get-TransportAgent | Format-List Name,Enabled` and verify the transport agent is enabled.

-## Use the Shell to disable a transport agent
+## Use the Exchange Management Shell to disable a transport agent

 Use the following syntax to disable a transport agent: